 Health insurers offer premium discounts for sharing activity data.
 Employers fold wearables into wellness programs.
 Luxury brands collaborate with tech companies so the device on your wrist signals taste as much as fitness.

 Product cycles are accelerating.
 In April 2026, Samsung expanded blood pressure monitoring for Galaxy Watch users in the U.S. through its Health Monitor platform.
 A month earlier, Google introduced the Fitbit Air, a screenless tracker offering AI-powered wellness coaching, heart-rate sensing, and skin-temperature monitoring.
-The medical wearables market alone could reach roughly US$168 billion by 2030 in aggressive forecasts [Accio].
+Industry forecasts for the medical wearables segment run into the hundreds of billions of dollars by the end of the decade.

 When Metrics Become Identity